ccm-bioinfo/cambda2023/02_variable_selection/readme.md

 ## The particular case of New York

-As we suspect that the genomic samples of AMR profiles are from New York City, we focused our attention on the selected OTUs that are differential between New York City and other cities in the USA.
+As we suspect that the genomic samples of AMR profiles are from New York City, we focused our attention on the selected OTUs that are differential between New York City and other cities in USA.

 According the the [classification results](../03_classification/) we will be using the selected variables while using the Negative binomial model, fitted on the kingdoms separately.
 We present the corresponding OTUs as a table: